aws-neuron/aws-neuron-sdk/libraries/transformers-neuronx/transformers-neuronx-developer-guide.rst

 Introduction
 ------------

-The `Transformers Neuron repository <https://github.com/aws-neuron/transformers-neuronx>`_ contains the source code of the AWS Neuron Transformers integration project.
+The `Transformers NeuronX repository <https://github.com/aws-neuron/transformers-neuronx>`_ contains the source code of the AWS Neuron Transformers integration project.
 As it stands now, it mainly serves the purpose of running transformer decoder inference (autoregressive sampling)